Back to Blog

 Defining Recurrent Pregnancy Loss

 The American College of Obstetricians and Gynecologists (ACOG) and the European Society of Human Reproduction and Embryology (ESHRE) define RPL as two or more pregnancy losses before 20 weeks.
-Some specialists use three as the threshold before beginning full evaluation, though two losses in women over 35, or two losses with an identifiable pattern, often warrant earlier workup.
+Three losses is the traditional threshold for full evaluation, though two losses in women over 35, or two losses with an identifiable pattern, often warrant earlier workup.

 Roughly 1–2% of couples trying to conceive experience RPL.
-About 15–20% of recognized pregnancies end in single losses, but the probability of three consecutive losses by chance alone is less than 1% — which is why a clinical investigation is appropriate rather than attributing it to bad luck.
+About 15–20% of recognized pregnancies end in single losses, but the probability of three consecutive losses by chance alone is less than 1%, which is why clinical investigation is appropriate rather than attributing it to bad luck.

 Known Causes of RPL